Michellemukami/pizza/README.md

 ## Description
 This is an application where you can choose toppings and crust and size of pizza also giving the price of all .
 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
+* Clone the program from Online repo
+* Click on the green button to clone or download

 ## Known Bugs
 The user cannot have the quantity desired.
 ## Technologies Used
-HTML
+* HTML
-CSS
+* CSS
-Bootsrap
+* Bootsrap
-JQuery
+* JQuery
-Javascript
+* Javascript

 ## Support and contact details
 For any concerns feel free to contact me